turbot/steampipe-plugin-snowflake/docs/index.md

   # If not specified, the default role for the user will be used
   # role = "ACCOUNTADMIN"

+  # Specifies the sSnowflake warehouse to use for executing snowflake queries (Required for schemata, session and login_history tables)
+  # If not specified, the default warehouse for the user will be used
+  # warehouse = "COMPUTE_WH"

   # You can connect to Snowflake using one of the following methods:

   # 1. Password